 This paper deals with the Delay/Fault-Tolerant Mobile Sensor Network (DFT-MSN) for pervasive information gathering.
-DFT-MSN has several unique characteristics such as sensor mobility, loose connectivity, fault tolerability, delay tolerability, and buffer limit.
-We have first studied two basic approaches, namely, direct transmission and flooding, using queuing theory and statistics.
-Based on the analytic results that show the tradeoff between data delivery delay/ratio and transmission overhead, we have introduced an optimized flooding scheme that minimizes the transmission overhead of flooding.
-Then, we have proposed a simple and effective DFT-MSN data delivery scheme, which consists of two key components respectively for data transmission and queue management.
-The former makes decision on when and where to transmit data messages based on the nodal delivery probability, while the latter decides which messages to transmit or drop based on the fault tolerance.
-Extensive simulations have been carried out for performance evaluation.
-Our results show that the proposed DFT-MSN data delivery scheme achieves the highest message delivery ratio with acceptable delay and transmission overhead.
+DFT-MSN has several unique characteristics, such as sensor mobility, loose connectivity, fault tolerability, delay tolerability, and buffer limit.
+We first studied two basic approaches, namely, direct transmission and flooding.
+We analyzed their performance by using queuing theory and statistics.
+Based on the analytic results that show the tradeoff between data delivery delay/ratio and transmission overhead, we introduced an optimized flooding scheme that minimizes the transmission overhead of flooding.
+Then, we proposed two simple and effective DFT-MSN data delivery schemes, namely, the Replication-Based Efficient Data Delivery Scheme (RED) and the Message Fault Tolerance-Based Adaptive Data Delivery Scheme (FAD).
+In order to achieve the desired data delivery ratio with minimum overhead, the former utilizes the erasure coding technology tailored for DFT-MSN, while the latter employs the idea of message fault tolerance in data transmission and queue management.
+Our results show that both schemes achieve a similar high message delivery ratio with acceptable delay.
+The RED scheme results in lower complexity in message and queue management, while the FAD scheme has a lower message transmission overhead.